zeddee/bad-json-to-rst-tables/README.rst

       --input INFILES       Input JSON file, or a directory containing JSON files.
       --output OUTDIR       Output directory.
 Defaults to current directory.

-    Pivot a directory of JSON files.:
+    Pivot a directory of JSON files:
       pivot                 Specify 'pivot' to pivot JSON files.
 Collects JSON files from --input,and extract values from fields that match names in --header, and write to a csv-table.